YOW! CTO Summit 2018 Sydney Day 1

 Morning Coffee - 20 mins

-Chaitanya Kuber - Monolith to Microservices - Challenges and LessonsA microservices based architecture, while making many things better, brings its own set of challenges.
+Chaitanya Kuber - Monoloith to Microservices - Challenges and LessonsA microservices based architecture, while making many things better, brings its own set of challenges.
 In this talk, I will focus on the challenges we have faced and lessons learned at Expedia on 4 key topics.
 They are Scaling & Performance, Stability & Reliability, Monitoring & Performance, and Organisation.In this talk, I discuss challenges faced at Expedia and lessons that we have learned through the process.
 The main themes covered are around org structure and design, stability & reliability, monitoring & observability, scaling & performance of microservices.
 I will help answer questions like

 I recently presented this talk at YOW!
 Nights in Sydney and Brisbane.